Sep. 2017 - July 2021

 A few additional notes for the curious.

-- CytoMAP works with tables of points independent from your chosen segmentation software and is technically not image analysis software
+- CytoMAP works with tables of points exported from your chosen segmentation software

-- All of the analysis supports 2D or 3D data.
-(I hope to add support for time eventually)
+- All of the analysis supports 2D or 3D data

 - CytoMAP supports analysis of large volumes, multiple samples, and many cell objects